Learn More About Dean Naddaff

 What do you find special about the Harvard Summer School?

-So many things: I love that we make the extraordinary resources of Harvard such as our Libraries and Museums available to students of all ages—from 15 to 82 this past summer.
+So many things: I love that we make the extraordinary resources of Harvard such as our Libraries and Museums available to students of all ages—ranging from their teens to their 80’s.
 I love that we offer a far-ranging and dynamic liberal arts curriculum alongside courses in the professional realm.
 I love that students can come to the Summer School, whether online or in-person, and find themselves in a classroom or a dorm room or on a bench in Harvard Yard next to someone who comes from a different country, who speaks a different language and practices a different religion, but shares a common intellectual passion.

 What is your favorite summer pastime?